-The Treasury Laws Amendment (Registries Modernisation and Other Measures) Bill 2019 was passed in June 2020 and requires all new and current directors of Australian companies to hold a unique Director Identification Number (DIN).
+The Treasury Laws Amendment (Registries Modernisation and Other Measures) Bill 2019 was passed in June 2020 and requires all new and current directors of Australian companies to hold a unique Director Identification Number (Director ID).

-The DIN is intended to provide traceability of a directors relationships across companies, to directly tackle phoenix activity and enable the prosecution of culpable directors in Australia.
+Director IDs are intended to provide traceability of a director’s relationships across companies, to directly tackle phoenix activity and enable the prosecution of culpable directors in Australia.

 The regime is also expected to increase the accessibility of information that may assist administrators and liquidators.
 Our current understanding is that the public will also be able to search the registry and view a director’s profile, including any historic relationships with different companies.

-The legislation includes criminal and civil penalties for applying for multiple DINs or misrepresenting a DIN.
+The legislation includes criminal and civil penalties for applying for multiple Director IDs or misrepresenting a Director ID.

 Impact on directors and companies

-Every director will need to register to receive a permanent, unique director identification number.
-They will be required to submit prescribed personal information and undergo a 100-point identity verification with ASIC.
+Every director will need to register to receive a permanent, unique Director ID.
+They will be required to submit prescribed personal information and undergo a 100-point identity verification.

-Companies will need to put processes in place to ensure that all existing directors apply for a DIN within the prescribed timeframe once the regime is implemented.
-Also, companies will need to ensure that director appointment processes include the necessary steps for new directors to apply for a DIN.
+Companies will need to put processes in place to ensure that all existing directors apply for an ID within the prescribed timeframe once the regime is implemented.
+Also, companies will need to ensure that director appointment processes include the necessary steps for new directors to apply for a Director ID.